How to Start a Podcast in 2023 (Free Guide To Your First Show)

 When you speak, you should exude composure and calmness, take deep breaths, pause at proper stages, and talk slowly and clearly so that all the parts of your speech are easy to understand.

-By pausing at the right times, you can gather your thoughts, emphasize what’s important, and allow the listeners to reflect and gear up for the next part of your speech.
+By pausing at the correct times, you can gather your thoughts, emphasize what’s important, and allow the listeners to reflect and gear up for the next part of your speech.

-While recording your podcasts, it’s critical to exude confidence and let off the right vibes.
+While recording your podcasts, exuding confidence and letting off the right vibes is critical.
 You should be upbeat and full of life – hesitation and drab speaking are rarely appreciated.

-Act like you’re speaking to one close friend with exuberance and honesty.
+Act like you’re speaking to one close friend with vitality and honesty.

-A study from the University of Glasgow found out that people could be rated with a high level of accuracy as to whether they are trustworthy or not, simply based on how they say the word, ‘Hello.’
+A study from the University of Glasgow found that people could be rated with a high level of accuracy as to whether they are trustworthy or not based on how they say the word, ‘Hello.’

 Your voice becomes the reflection of who you are, even if you’re thousands of miles away recording a podcast.